- How HubPages Works

 - How will the Amazon earnings look in my Earnings Program reports?

 Amazon earnings will be broken out every day into a separate report.
-If you participate in more than one component of the Earnings Program (the Ad Program and/or the Amazon Program), your total Program earnings will reflect the amount in aggregate across the three programs.
+If you participate in more than one component of the Earnings Program (the Ad Program and/or the Amazon Program), your total Program earnings will reflect the amount in aggregate across the two programs.
 That helps you reach $50 payout more quickly.Permalink

 - How can I tell if an item purchased though the Amazon Program was returned?